l2dy-sonarcloud/pmwiki/README.txt

   pub/guiedit/    Files for the Edit Form's GUIEdit module scripts/        Scripts that are part of PmWiki wikilib.d/      Bundled wiki pages, including
                   * a default Home Page
                   * PmWiki documentation pages
-                    * some Site-oriented pages
+                  * Site-oriented interface and configuration pages

 After PmWiki is installed the following directories may also exist: